 The following Orlando getaways are listed according to distance from Orlando Airport, according to Google Maps.
-Some are over 3 hours away and might be better for an overnight stay.
-Luckily, I provide suggestions for other things to do in each Florida destination along with recommended places to stay.
+The last few are over 3 hours away and may be better for an overnight stay.
+For all getaways, I list other things to do in the Florida destinations along with links to more detailed articles.

 21 Fun Day Trips from Orlando Florida

 The following road trips from Orlando offer outdoor heart-pumping experiences, unabashed and authentic Old Florida cuisine and culture, and chances to get away from it all into a different and more naturally enjoyable world than the Florida theme parks.

 1. Drive an Airboat in Kissimmee

 Distance and Time (from Orlando Airport ): 16 miles, 28 minutes

-Disney World, Magic Kingdom, Universal, Sea World, and so much more of the Central Florida funness are actually not in Orlando but nearby in Kissimmee—I call the place #Kidsimmee.
+Disney World, Magic Kingdom, Universal, Sea World, and so much more of the Central Florida funness are actually not in Orlando but nearby in Kissimmee—a place I call #Kidsimmee.
 Things to do in Kissimmee include adventure experiences and even quirky statues—Monument of States in historic downtown Kissimmee is worth a visit.
-Driving an airboat in the Everglades might be the highlight of any Florida vacation—buy Boggy Creek airboat tickets in advance and save money, time, and stress.
+Driving an airboat makes this one of the best day trips from Orlando.
+Buy Boggy Creek airboat tickets in advance and save money, time, and stress.